call518/EYWA-on-Vagrant/README.md

 + Create first VM.
  * Click '+' Button in 'Virtual Machines' Tab.
  * Create first VM(named with '2-Ubuntu(EYWA)-0') by '2-Ubuntu(EYWA)' Template.
- * Please wait until the status of 'Host' is "RUNNING".
+ * Please wait until the status of 'Status' is "RUNNING".
 + Create Second VR.
  * Click '+' Button in 'Virtual Machines' Tab.
  * Add '2-EYWA-Router-1' with '2-EYWA-Router' template. (for Router's LB/HA)
- * Please wait until the status of 'Host' is "RUNNING".
+ * Please wait until the status of 'Status' is "RUNNING".
 + Create Second VM(named '2-Ubuntu(EYWA)-1').
  * Click '+' Button in 'Virtual Machines' Tab.
  * Add VM('2-Ubuntu(EYWA)-1') with '2-Ubuntu(EYWA)' template. (for Routers's LB/HA)
- * Please wait until the status of 'Host' is "RUNNING".
+ * Please wait until the status of 'Status' is "RUNNING".
 + Finaly, Check all VM/VR for EYWA-Demo Environment.
- * EYWA-VRs should be present on different hosts.
+ * EYWA-VRs should be present on different hosts. ('Host' in 'Virtual Machine' Tab)
- * EYWA-VMs should be present on different hosts.
+ * EYWA-VMs should be present on different hosts. ('Host' in 'Virtual Machine' Tab)
  * All Status must be "RUNNING"
  * All VMs's Default-Gateway is "10.0.0.1".
  * All VRs's Primary IP-Address of Internal-NIC is "10.0.0.1" for VMs's Default-Gateway.